folkertvanheusden/termcamng/README.md

 No "special characters" showing?
 Make sure the locale of the system is set to utf-8.

+If you only see a white screen in VNC, use a different VNC client.
+TightVNC seems to often show this behaviour.

 If you're interested in video-streaming, you may be interested in https://vanheusden.com/constatus/ as well.